 of animals.
 This might be a son to mother, father to daughter,

-brother to sister, although the latter is not a common union and personally,
+brother to sister, although that is not a common union.

 Inbreeding should only be attempted by extremely knowledgeable breeders

 who are most thoroughly aquainted with all the animals close-up in